 Click HERE For More Antique US Navy History Dinnerware Topmark Rank and Identification

-Note the 4 Star Flag with Fouled Anchor to the left and the Union Jack with 45 white stars to the right, along with the initials USN placed between.
-This was representative of the Union Jack of 45 stars that was flown on Dewey's flagship the USS Olympia during the SpanAm War.
+Note the 4 Star Flag with Fouled Anchor to the left and the Union Jack (with 45 white stars) to the right, along with the initials USN placed between.
+This was the official flag of the Secretary of the Navy back then and still is today!

 The fish server has a manufacturers backstamp with a capital "M" above the word "CHINA" which is above a capital "L" which was the bottom mark used by the Maddock Lamberton China Company ca 1890's-1911!
 This backstamp has been documented and can be seen in Barbara Conway's authoritive "Restaurant China Identification Guide, Volume 2".